 The co-branding partner also gets aggregated data from the issuer on the customers’ demographics and their shopping behavior.
 The data help the partner market its products.

-Because the co-branded cards often give special discounts or earn double points for spending at the co-branding partner (although it’s not the case for Costco), customers with a co-branded card tend to spend more.
+Because co-branded cards often give special discounts or earn double points for spending at the co-branding partner (although it’s not the case for Costco), customers with a co-branded card tend to spend more.
 They already spend more at the co-branding partner before they got the card.
 They will spend even more after.

 Who’s in the driver’s seat in a co-branding relationship?
 Whoever has the most sway over the customers.
 In most cases it’s the co-branding partner.
-Customers are signing up for the co-branded card because of their relationship with the partner.
+Customers are signing up for the card because of their relationship with the co-branding partner.
 The partner can shop among banks for one that will pay it the most in terms of the sign-up bounty, fee rebate, and revenue sharing.

 Costco is switching because Costco wants more money from American Express than American Express is willing to give.
 Most customers with the current co-branded card will likely follow Costco to the new bank Costco chooses.
 Some customers will keep the American Express card as a regular AmEx card, although Costco won’t accept it after April 2016.

 If after knowing all these you get the feeling that customers are being herded by Costco to the highest bidder, that’s just business reality.
 Whoever can pull the strings of a large number of consumers has power.
 Such power is worth a lot of money.
 Costco is just maximizing the value of its influence.

 The Costco AmEx card isn’t the best AmEx card to use at Costco or elsewhere, but customers still signed up in droves.
 The new Costco Visa card isn’t the best card to use at Costco either.